EricRohlfs/blog/docs/CreateElementIsAnnoying.md

   hw.setAttribute('is','hello-world')
   document.body.appendChild(hw)

-  // now other components can query the is attribute
+  // now other components can querySelect on the 'is' attribute
 ```